SystemSpace/Compendium/compendium.rst

 How does the name and wishlist for LFE work?
   Your parents will think of that name for you, and call you that.

+What can be done with your wishlist?
+What kind of things can you ask for?
+  Simple things like a general future, looks, memories to keep/destroy, etc.

 If I just leave the name space blank will I receive whatever name my parents want?
   Yes.
 Leave blank = let others/Aurora decide, like your parents or other people.